Trapigtrogen/Teflon-Logger/readme.md

 ```

 ## Commands
-Only admins can use commands
+Users with audit log reading permsission can use printlog and listlogs (and help).
+Full admin mode needed for clearlog.
+The bot will not say or do anything if anyone else tries to use them.

 - help - list commands
-- printlog [channel mention or id] [time in YYYY-MM-DD format] - print channel's log for given date
+- printlog [channel mention or id] [time in YYYY-MM-DD format] - Print channel's log for given date
+- listlogs [channel mention or id] - Lists all log files for given channel
-- clearlog [channel mention or id] - clears the channel's logs
+- clearlog [channel mention or id] - Clears the channel's logs

 For checking the used admin commands log print with string "admin" as channel name.
 Admin logs cannot be cleared\
 You can replace timestamp with "all" to get all channel's logs in one file